 Perceptions of challenges

-Respondents generally feel that climate change, climate action and other environmental issues are important issues in Christchurch and need to be addressed, although other issues such as the cost of living and violence in society, do feature more highly.
+Respondents generally feel that climate change and climate action are important issues in Christchurch and need to be addressed, although other issues such as water pollution and contamination, violence in society, and the economy/cost of living are of greater concern.

 Respondents think that the top contributors to emissions are: